Self-care fits our health & wellness needs. We can honor the Lord with our self-care. Self-care is not selfish.

 - “Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?
 If anyone destroys God’s temple, God will destroy that person; for God’s temple is sacred, and you together are that temple.”
 1 Corinthians 3:16-17 (NIV).

-In context, this type of verse applies to sexual immorality.
-But, it also speaks to the fact that God wanted an intimate relationship with us.
-So when we accept Christ as our savior for dying for our sins, He lives in us as the Holy Spirit and helps us actively live out our faith.
+When we accept Christ as our savior for dying for our sins, He lives in us as the Holy Spirit and helps us actively live out our faith.

 When we sin to or with our body, we are sinning to or with the Lord’s temple.
 Conversely, it pleases the Lord when we treat or use our bodies righteously.